noir-lang/book/src/modules_packages_crates/crates_and_packages.md

 ### Differences from Cargo Packages

-One notable difference between Cargo and Nargo packages is that while Cargo allows for an unlimited number of binary crates and a single library crate, Nargo currently only allows a package to contain a single crate.
+One notable difference between Rust's Cargo and Noir's Nargo is that while Cargo allows a package to contain an unlimited number of binary crates and a single library crate, Nargo currently only allows a package to contain a single crate.

 In future this restriction may be lifted to allow a Nargo package to contain both a binary and library crate or multiple binary crates.